 Labor intensity is determined by the cost of labor relative to the other factor inputs, capital and fuel.
-Demand for capital is driven by the optimal capital stock equation for both nonresidential capital and equipment.
+Demand for capital is driven by the optimal capital stock equation for nonresidential capital as well as the demand for new and replacement equipment and intellectual property products.
 Optimal capital stock for each industry depends on the relative cost of labor and capital, and the employment weighted by capital use for each industry.
 Employment in private industries is determined by the value added and employment per unit of value added in each industry.